jordangarcia/nuclear-react-mixin/README.md

 since it only has to do `prevState.getIn(keyPath) === nextState.getIn(keyPath)` to check if the value has changed (Immutability FTW)

-The mixin also provides all the logic to destroy the Reactor ChangeObservers on unmounting so you don't have to!
+The mixin also provides all the logic to destroy unregister all the `reactor.observe` watchers automatically on `componentWillUnmount`